 Adams observed at the beginning of the pilot that some faculty felt overwhelmed with how much was involved in adjusting to adaptive learning technology.

 But now that they’re getting more familiar with features in the software, the network partners expect to see institutions scale up their redesigned courses.
-Laura DaVinci, assistant director of Every Learner Everywhere, says one outcome seen already is that faculty teaching the same course are collaborating more.
+Laura DaVinci, Associate Director of Every Learner Everywhere, says one outcome seen already is that faculty teaching the same course are collaborating more.

 “There’s a level of enthusiasm,” Adams says.
 “Instructors are saying, ‘Wow, we did it.
 There is possibility here.’
 With robust software, meaningful data, and faculty that leverage both, there truly are unlimited possibilities for improving learning outcomes.”